-Tip: Do not choose your name, your spouse or children's names, or your pet's name as a password.
+Do not choose your name, your spouse or children's names, or your pet's name as a password.
 You should also avoid using your street address or your Social Security number.
 These are usually the first passwords most users choose, and they are the first ones the hackers will try as well.

 The ideal password is at least six characters long and includes both numbers and letters.

 Combining a word of your choice with a number makes it much more difficult to guess your password.
 Spelling words backwards also helps increase security without forcing you to choose a random set of letters and numbers.

-Remember that anyone who has your password will be able to alter your pages, so guard your password appropriately.
-Avoid writing down your password where it may be found.
+CAUTION: Never write down your password at the office.
+If you are worried that you will forget your password, keep it in a safe place at home.
+Remember that anyone who has your password will be able to alter your pages, so guard your password appropriately!

 To change your password:

-1 Click the -manage drop-down menu next to the lock at the top of the page (Figure 5).

-2 Select login.

-3 The manage login dialog box will appear.
-(Figure 6)

-4 Click in the new password text box and enter your new password.

-5 Re-enter your new password in the re-type to confirm text box.
+- 1 Click the -manage- drop-down menu next to the lock at the top of the page. - 2 Select login. - 3 The manage login dialog box will appear.
+(See Figure 7: Manage login dialog box) - 4 Click in the new password text box and enter your new password. - 5 Re-enter your new password in the re-type to confirm text box. - 6 Click the ok button.

-Your new password will now be saved for future log ins.

-Navigation

-Orientation

-If the site you are working on is new, the only information that will appear on the user side is the template material (such as background colors, whether or not there is a sidebar, etc.) that defines your site graphically, and the title of your page.
+If the site you are working on is new, the only information that will appear on the user side is the template material (banner, sidebar, background colors) that will be present on every page in your site and that defines your site graphically, and the title of your page.

 On the author side, you will see the page title, a paste button and an insert drop-down menu.
-When you first begin, the paste button will be grayed-out (Figure 7).
-When a button or link in Estrada is grayed-out, its operation is either disabled or not available at the moment.
-Alternatively, you may not have authoring permissions in this area of the site.

-The insert drop-down menu is active, and when you click the arrow next to it, you will see a list of the selections that you can make (the bricks that you can choose) to begin building your Web site.
+When you first begin, the paste button will be grayed-out.
+The drop-down menu is active, and when you click the arrow next to it, you will see a list of the selections that you can make (the bricks that you can choose) to begin building your Web site.